MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/live-stats-eb-overview.md

 Stats are used to generate leaderboards in scenarios that allow players to compare their effort and skills with their friends and every other player in a title's community.

-Event-based Stats was formerly named _Stats 2013_.
+Event-based Stats was formerly called _Stats 2013_.
 With event-based Stats, the Xbox Live Service owns and maintains the stats; stats are updated based on your game sending user-action events to the Xbox Live Service.

 Event-based Stats is for Managed Partners only, not Creators.